 Unfortunately, once a dog develops separation related behaviours it can often require the help of a professional dog behaviourist.
 Here’s how to find a properly qualified dog behaviourist to help you and your dog.

 How to prepare your dog for a change of routine

 The return to work and school will probably come as a bit of a shock to the system.
 Early mornings, busy bathrooms, everyone trying to get out of the house at the same time.

 If you have welcomed a puppy into your family during lockdown, plan head for how a return to work and the school run will impact on their routine.
 Think about how you will keep on top of your puppy’s toilet training, and make time for bonding and play.

 Puppy training and socialisation

 It has been harder than usual over the last 12 months to socialise and train puppies.
 However, several dog trainers have come up with some great ways to help you socialise your puppy and introduce them to different sounds, smells and objects at home and in the garden.

 - Here’s a puppy socialisation training video made by clinical animal behaviourist and founder of Lead With Lauren, Lauren Watts.

 - Introduce your puppy to different sounds that they are likely to experience, both in and outside of the home, with the help of this sound therapy programme for dogs.

-To find a properly qualified dog trainer look for one who is accredited by the Animal Behaviour & Training Council (ABTC).
-The following dog training organisations are ABTC-accredited, and only use and promote positive and force-free training techniques:
+To find a properly qualified dog trainer look for one who is recognised by the Animal Behaviour & Training Council (ABTC).
+The following dog training networks are ABTC-accredited, They only use and promote positive and force-free training techniques: